drbean/edit/likaiway/zhao_IJIE_R1_Proof.md

 3.3 Step length

-Figures 10 shows the results of ST3 under experimental conditions.
-The ANOVA results indicated that ST3 was significantly affected by the illumination condition (*p*\<0.001) and barrier type (*p*\<0.05).
+Figure 10 shows the results for ST3 under the experimental conditions.
+The ANOVA results indicate that ST3 was significantly affected by the illumination condition (*p*\<0.001) and barrier type (*p*\<0.05).
-Duncan's multiple range test results showed that ST3 in the normal illumination condition (733.33±54.69 mm) was significantly (*p*\<0.05) higher than that (713.64±67.46 mm) of the dimmed condition.
-The ST3 in the board barrier condition (728.72±62.73 mm) was significantly (*p*\<0.05) higher than that (718.22±61.20 mm) in the stick barrier condition.
+Duncan's multiple range test results showed that ST3 in the normal illumination condition (733.33±54.69 mm) was significantly (*p*\<0.05) longer than that (713.64±67.46 mm) under the dimmed condition.
+The ST3 in the board barrier condition (728.72±62.73 mm) was significantly (*p*\<0.05) longer than that (718.22±61.20 mm) in the stick barrier condition.
 Both barrier height and barrier color had no significant effects on ST3.

 Figure 10. here

-The ANOVA results indicated that illumination condition was significant on both the ST1 (*p*\<0.01) and ST5 (*p*\<0.01).
-ST1 in the normal illumination condition (674.37±44.48 mm) was significantly (*p*\<0.05) higher than that (660.36±66.26 mm) in the dimmed condition.
-The ST5 in the normal illumination condition (669.31±49.70 mm) was significantly (*p*\<0.05) higher than that (658.15±49.13 mm) in the dimmed condition.
+The ANOVA results indicate that the illumination condition was significant for both ST1 (*p*\<0.01) and ST5 (*p*\<0.01).
+ST1 for the normal illumination condition (674.37±44.48 mm) was significantly (*p*\<0.05) longer than that (660.36±66.26 mm) for the dimmed condition.
+ST5 for the normal illumination condition (669.31±49.70 mm) was also significantly (*p*\<0.05) longer than that (658.15±49.13 mm) for the dimmed condition.
 The effects of barrier height, type, and color on both ST1 and ST5 were not significant (see Table 2).

-Table 2
+Table 2 here

-The ANOVA results indicated that none of the experimental factors had significant effect on both the ST2 and ST4.
+The ANOVA results indicate that none of the experimental factors had significant effect on either ST2 or ST4.

 Table 3 shows the multiple comparison results for the step lengths before and after barrier crossing.
-The ST3 was significantly (*p*\<0.05) longer than all other lengths.
-The ST2 was shorter (*p*\<0.05) than the those of ST1 and ST3.
+ST3 was significantly (*p*\<0.05) longer than all other lengths.
+ST2 was shorter (*p*\<0.05) than ST1 and ST3.

 Table 3 here